alstep07/kottans-frontend/README.md

     <img src="task_linux_cli/linux.png">
 </details>

--   learning Linux CLI was a useful experience for me.
+-   Learning Linux CLI was a useful experience for me.
--   the difference between using CLI and GUI surprised me.
+-   The difference between using CLI and GUI surprised me.
--   now I have the tools to perform some fairly sophisticated tasks in Linux.
+-   Now I have the tools to perform some fairly sophisticated tasks in Linux.

 ### HTTP

--   a lot of things, like request and response message formats and HTTP caching, was new for me.
+-   A lot of things, like request and response message formats and HTTP caching, was new for me.
 -   I impressed, how I can modify the request and response headers in web frameworks and libraries.
 -   I intend to use my knowledge of URL structure, verbs and status codes.

 ## Git Collaboration